Andrettin/Wyrmsun/readme.txt

 * Upgrades
 - Added Gunpowder upgrade (icon by Exidelo), which is researchable at the Academy/University and unlocks gunpowder infantry units.
 - Writing upgrades now increase only research speed.
 - Added Philosophy upgrade (icon by Exidelo), which is researchable at the Academy/University and grants a +10% research speed bonus.
+Alchemy now requires Philosophy.

 -----------------------------------------------------------------------
 - 2.8.3